 If you are trying to keep costs as low as possible, FCL shipments are not always the most optimal as you may have less than the whole container.
 In these cases you’ll pay for the whole space without using it all.
 However, if you are shipping enough goods to fill a container, there is better value overall.
 Like stated earlier, you want to get as close to 1000 or 2000 cubic feet as possible to maximize your use.

 A risk of all container shipments is a customs examination.
 When shipping FCL, a customs exam will all fall on the individual shipper.
-With LCL this cost is split between the people in the container, which can alleviate the issue.
+With LCL this cost is split between the people in the container, which can alleviate some of the cost.
 In this case the individual shipper will have to pay all exam fees.
+These examinations are not likely, but do happen.

 More FCL Shipping Resources